What are the risks of conventional non-stick pots and pans and what are the best non-toxic cookware alternatives?

 - Limit your exposure to water-resistant textiles

-- Opt for non-toxic cookware alternatives such as stainless steel, glass, ceramic, and cast iron if possible
+- Opt for non-toxic cookware alternatives such as stainless steel, glass, ceramic, and cast iron if possible (check out the brands shared above!)

 About the Author